simple-acme/simple-acme.github.io/manual/advanced-use/secret-management.md

 ## Central Management

 Version 2.1.17 introduced the secret manager to make it easier to re-use and manage secrets for renewals.
-Also it makes it possible to protect those aformentioned global secrets.
+Also, it makes it possible to protect those aforementioned global secrets.
 The secret manager can be accessed from the main menu by going to `More options...` > `Manage secrets`.
 There you will be presented with a list of currently known secrets (if any) to update/delete them, and an option to add a new one.
 Each secret